UCL/rsd-engineeringcourse/session01/07exercise.md

 rm -rf git_test
 ```

 ### Sign up on GitHub

-Go to [GitHub](http://github.com) and create yourself an account, if you haven't already
+Go to [GitHub](http://github.com) and create yourself an account, if you haven't already.

 ### Look at some IPython Notebooks

-Download yourself some IPython notebooks from [NBViewer](http://nbviewer.ipython.org)
+Download yourself some IPython notebooks from [NBViewer](http://nbviewer.ipython.org).
 Load them up, and have a play.